mattbuske/openai-experiments/Learnin/Readme.md

 # The Learnin Folder
 Place documents you want Learnt here.
-Currently should support pdf and text based files.
+Currently should support pdf, eml and text based files.
 Other specific types will be added here for reference.